zyadfaramawyy/Task_2/README.md

  # TODO:
 - Implement the backend function `login` in `server/src/controllers/authController.js`
-- Tets it on postman & the frontend
+- Test it on postman & the frontend
 - Push it on Github (check the manual if you struggel)
 - Show your TA for grading